-When you’re using an XLR microphone to record your podcast, you absolutely need to have one piece of equipment in your studio, an audio interface.
+When using an XLR microphone to record your podcast, you need to have one piece of equipment in your studio, an audio interface.

-This genius device ensures a strong and stable connection to your microphone, as well as giving you the ability to record directly onto your computer.
-The result is clean, interference-free sound that will give each episode of your podcast that clear, professional finish.
+This genius device ensures a strong and stable connection to your microphone and allows you to record directly onto your computer.
+The result is a clean, interference-free sound that will give each podcast episode a clear, professional finish.

-Choosing an audio interface that can help you achieve that high-quality sound can be a little tricky, though, and a quick online search will bring up hundreds to choose from.
+Choosing an audio interface to help you achieve that high-quality sound can be tricky.
 However, two stand out from the crowd – the Focusrite Scarlett Solo and the Focusrite 2i2.

 Let’s start by looking at the differences between the two.